weaker098/AI-WEBUI-and-MEMORY/README.md

 ## ✨ Features

 ### 🧠 Memory System
+- Recommended to use or turn on Ctx shift on models! (hybrid models like mamba and other mixed attention mechanism is not recommended as its finicky with kv cache! only use normal Standard Transformer or Vanilla Transformer.
+Its core mechanism is Global Self-Attention (or "Full Self-Attention"), where every token in a sequence can attend to every other token. still you can try using them hybrids test it out with this wrapper.)
 - **Short-term memory** — keeps recent conversation context in the prompt window
 - **Long-term memory** — stores past conversations and retrieves relevant ones semantically using **FAISS** vector search
-- **Ghost memory** — older messages are soft-archived and recalled only when relevant
+- **Ghost memory** — older messages are soft-archived and recalled only when relevant (Just a sliding window with a fancy name)
 - **Sanity Check (Stage 3)** — intent detection gate that filters memory recall using phrase embeddings, preventing irrelevant memory from bleeding into responses

 ### 🔍 Semantic Search & Retrieval